lmfit/asteval/doc/motivation.rst

 known to be able to seg-fault the Python interpreter or give access to the operating system.

-An important caveat is that a typical use of asteval will import and expose numpy ``ufuncs`` from the numpy module.
-Several of these can seg-fault Python without too much trouble.
+An important caveat is that by default asteval will use ``numpy`` and import and expose numpy ``ufuncs`` from the numpy module.
+Several of these can seg-fault Python without much difficulty.
+In addition, several numpy objects, including the basic `ndarray` have methods to write data to disk.
 If you safety from user input causing segmentation fault is a primary concern, you may want to consider disabling the use of numpy, or take extra care to specify what numpy functions can be used.

 In 2024, an independent security audit of asteval done by Andrew Effenhauser, Ayman Hammad, and Daniel Crowley in the X-Force Security